Geo-Trackers/datascience-python/README.md

-# datascience-python
+# Machine-Learning using Python
-A set of python scripts for data science and machine learning applications.
+A set of python scripts for simple machine learning applications.